Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Klein-Gordon equation

-Note that the final expressions for these parameters will depend on the signs to be chosen for the coefficients $D_{j}$ given by Eqs.~(\ref{eq:D0_KNBH})-(\ref{eq:D2_KNBH}); the positive sign corresponds to the solution obtained in \cite{AnnPhys.350.14}.
-For our purposes in this work, the negative sign is the correct choice for the coefficients $D_{0}$ and $D_{1}$, as well as the positive sign for $D_{2}$, which will be justified in the discussion of the quasibound states.
-Therefore, from now on we will consider the following expressions for the coefficients $D_{j}$:
+Note that the final expressions for these parameters will depend on the signs to be chosen for the coefficients $D_{0,1,2}$, which are given by Eqs.~(\ref{eq:D0_KNBH})-(\ref{eq:D2_KNBH}); the positive sign corresponds to the solution obtained in \cite{AnnPhys.350.14}.
+For our purposes in this work, the negative sign is the correct choice for these coefficients, which will be justified in the discussion of the quasibound states.
+Therefore, from now on we will consider the following expressions for the coefficients $D_{0,1,2}$:

-In what follows, we will use this analytical solution of the radial equation in the KNBH spacetime, and the properties of the confluent Heun functions to discuss the quasibound states and their corresponding wave functions.
+The assumption of a specific asymptotic behavior on the aforementioned general solutions near the exterior event horizon $r=r_{+}$ and spatial infinity can lead to various physical solutions.
+In what follows, we will use these analytical solutions for the radial part of the Klein-Gordon equation in the KNBH spacetime, and the properties of the confluent Heun functions, to discuss the quasibound states and their corresponding wave eigenfunctions.